 Harmony is the normal condition of nature, as proven by the unfailing and immediate response of growth to its influence.

 Harmonic conditions are created by the removal of deterrents to growth.

 The mind is the first essential in the growth of man.
-A healthy mind insures a healthy body, and a rational cultivation of the mind cannot fail to result in the attainment of the highest ideals.
+A healthy mind ensures a healthy body, and rational cultivation of the mind cannot fail to result in the attainment of the highest ideals.